informatics-isi-edu/hatrac/REST-API.md

   conflict with existing state of the service:
   - The _parent path_ does not denote a namespace
   - The namespace already exists

+### Listing Namespace Content

+The same GET operation documented above for the Root Namespace Resource can also list direct children of any nested namespace.

+For nested namespaces, typical GET error responses would be:
+- **404 Not Found**: the name does not map to an available resource on the server.

+**Note**: since nested namespaces and objects share the same hierarchical name structure, a GET operation on a name might resolve to an object rather a namespace.
+As such, error responses applicable to an object might be encountered as well.

 ### Nested Namespace Deletion